 Lists are another common type of blog post.

-I use lists all the time.
-In fact, what you’re reading right now is one of my lists.
+We use lists all the time.
+In fact, what you’re reading right now is one of our lists.

 One of the reasons why list posts are so popular is that your readers know what to expect.
 They can scroll through each point on the list without having to read through the entire thing.